LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_TermProjectPrdoposal.md

   - Use ES Modules.
   - Separate the code that interacts with web page elements (i/o code) from the rest of the code.
   - Include at least one asynchronous call  to a web API.
-  - Use two other JS technologies from this list:
+  - Use two additional JS technologies from this list:
     - arrow functions.
     - local storage.
     - html canvas.